npg70/galbreath-old/README.md

 ## Lachlan Galbraith b.
 1878, Ferryman

 [Lachlan Galbraith](/people/galbraith-lachlan-1878.md), b.
 1878 was a ferryman at Saddell.
+Only one known daughter.

 ## Archibald Galbreath b. ~1775 / Jean Black